varlardohaeris/emacs-archives/gnu/relint-readme.txt

 * Usage

-  Check a single file:
+  - Check a single file:

       M-x relint-file

-  Check all .el files in a directory tree:
+  - Check all .el files in a directory tree:

       M-x relint-directory

-  Check current buffer:
+  - Check current buffer:

       M-x relint-current-buffer

-  From batch mode:
+  - From batch mode:

       emacs -batch -l relint.el -f relint-batch FILES-AND-DIRS...

     where directories are scanned recursively.
     (Options for finding relint and xr need to be added after -batch, either -f package-initialize or -L DIR.)

     In the *relint* buffer, pressing "g" will re-run the same check.

+  - From elisp code, use one of the above functions or

+      (relint-buffer BUFFER)

+    which returns a list of diagnostics.

 * Installation